mrsonne/hubit/docs/examples.md

 `Hubit` component, but the component could just as well wrap a C library, request data from a web server or use an installed Python package.
 The examples are summarized below.

 * [`examples/car`](https://github.com/mrsonne/hubit/tree/master/examples/car).
 This example encompass the four similar car models.
-The examples illustrate the use of model-level caching and component-level caching.
+The examples illustrate how the `Hubit` model file can be used to interface with cars models that carry out the same task, but have quite different levels of modularity.
+Further, the use of model-level caching and component-level caching is illustrated.
 * [`examples/wall`](https://github.com/mrsonne/hubit/tree/master/examples/wall).
 This example illustrates heat flow calculations and cost calculations for a wall with two segments.
 Each wall segment has multiple wall layers that consist of different materials.
 The example demonstrates model rendering (`run_render.py`), simple queries (`run_queries.py`) with model level caching, reusing previously calculated results `run_precompute.py`, setting results manually (`run_set_results.py`) and input parameter sweeps (`run_sweep.py`).
 Most of the wall examples run with or without multi-processing.

 To run, for example, the car example clone the repository and execute the command below from the project root